End of Life Care for Patients with Disorders of Consciousness

 Definition

-The terminology Disorders of Consciousness (DoC) defines a specific group of conditions related to difficulty with awareness and wakefulness (8).
-Included in the DoC are three states.
+Disorders of Consciousness (DoC) are a specific group of conditions related to difficulty with awareness and wakefulness (8).
+Three states are included in the DoC.

 • Coma